timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 You will be asked to review some configurations and press enter to move forward in some steps.
 The script will stop in some situations when it discovers a problem during the setup.

-These are the situations where the scripty asks for review your configuration.
+These are the situations where the script asks for review your configuration.

 #### a.
 It asks for review for the basic global configurations you made